About the PBI

 Students, undergrads, postgrads, all of you, you’re especially welcome.
 You’re the ones who’ll shape the future of psychology business.
 Most of our members are psychologists or come from a psychology background, but you don’t need a degree to join.
 If your work touches on psychology, like therapy, wellbeing, mental health, or occupational health, you’re in the right place.

+Want to join?
 Head over to the Join page and apply.
-We’d love to have you.
+We’d love to have you or drop the team an email if you’ve got questions about the Psychology Business Incubator (PBI).